codihuston/dynamic-imports-in-nodejs/README.md

 I am using Node version v12.14.1.
 This also worked in v10.

 # Purpose
-This demonstrates different ways to use the new import() in Node.js to dynamically import modules from the filesystem.
+This demonstrates how to use the new `import()` in Node.js in  different ways to dynamically import modules from the filesystem.

 The expected results when dynamically importing in a loop would result in